 problem has been clear: the phosphorus chemical industry has a rigid demand for solid waste disposal, and the cement industry has a rigid demand for capacity reduction, both of which are reasonable at the policy level, but in the same market space, conflicts of interest can not be avoided.
 The direction of

-breaking the situation, perhaps from the following two points:
+breaking the situation may start from the following two points:

 To solve the problem of phosphogypsum solid waste is the way that China's phosphorus chemical industry has to go; and to maintain the supply and demand order of the cement industry is also the basic guarantee for the healthy operation of the economy.
 The dilemma does not mean that there is no solution, but the premise is that policy makers should take the initiative, rather than wait for the two industries to "fight hard" in the market.
 If it continues to be laissez-faire, the already fragile balance between supply and demand in the cement industry will only worsen.